-- .31.1 Model is a practical representation of relationships at long entries or events using statistical, financial, economic, or mathematical concepts.
+- .31.1 Model is a practical representation of relationships among entities or events using statistical, financial, economic, or mathematical concepts.
 A model uses methods, assumptions, and data that simplify a more complex system and produces results that are intended to provide useful information on that system.
 A model is composed of a model specification, a model implementation, and one or more model runs.
-Similarly for "to model".
-[Nodèle] - .31.2 Model implementation is one or make systems developed to perform the calculations for a model specification for this purpose "systems" include computer programs, spreadsheld, and database programs. [implémentation du modèle] - .31.3 Model risk is the risk that due to flaws or limitations in a model or in its use, the actuary or a user of the results of the model will draw an inappropriate conclusion from hore at the [risque de modélisation] - .31.4 Model run a set o inputs and the corresponding results produced by a model implementa jor le écution d'un modèle] - .31.5 Model specification is the description of the components of a model and the interrelationship of those components with each other, including the types of data, assumptions, methods, entities, and events. [spécifications du modèle]
+Similarly for "to model". [modèle] - .31.2 Model implementation is one or more systems developed to perform the calculations for a model specification.
+For this purpose "systems" include computer programs, spreadsheets, and database programs. [implémentation du modèle] - .31.3 Model risk is the risk that, due to flaws or limitations in the model or in its use, the actuary or a user of the results of the model will draw an inappropriate conclusion from those results. [risque de modélisation] - .31.4 Model run is a set of inputs and the corresponding results produced by a model implementation. [exécution d'un modèle] - .31.5 Model specification is the description of the components of a model and the interrelationship of those components with each other, including the types of data, assumptions, methods, entities, and events. [spécifications du modèle]